Top Hunter: Roddy & Cathy

-is a side scrolling arcade beat 'em up platform game developed by SNK for the Neo Geo in 1994.
+is a 1994 beat 'em up video game developed and published by SNK for the Neo Geo arcade and home platforms.
 It was also released on the Neo Geo CD, and the Wii Virtual Console.
-The game has been re-released as part of SNK Arcade Classics Vol. 1, on May 1, 2008, and in the ACA Neo Geo series on PlayStation 4 on January 10, 2018.
+The game has been re-released as part of SNK Arcade Classics Vol. 1, on May 1, 2008.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.
 Its development team consisted of former Irem staff members.

 It was one of the few Neo Geo games to be dubbed "the 100 mega shock", due to the cartridge being just over 112 mebibits.
 This was large for the time, at over twice the size of the largest SNES cartridge (Star Ocean, with 48 mebibits).
 Later cartridges would routinely top 100 megabits so the branding was dropped.
 This was also referred to as a precursor to Metal Slug because of the cartoonish graphics and the robotic vehicles, which are very similar to the Slugs.